-Randal was having one of those moments when all this sadness was overwhelming him.
+Randal was having one of those moments when all this sadness was overwhelming him . . . again.
 So much sadness in the world and then one finds something that makes them glad . . .
 Perhaps he shouldn't think of this right now, but . . . well, Sarah . . . his newfound friend, his son's best friends' mom . . . well she was very pretty!
 And she was purty tough too!

-Randal crawled in handed them both out to Sarah, then several other children.
-The teacher would not make it as she was sitting at her seat behind the desk when the roof fell.
+Randal crawled in and handed them both out to Sarah then several other children.
+The teacher did not make it as she was sitting at her seat behind the desk when the roof fell.

-Seeing no more children at that location Randal and Sarah headed for Sarah Jane's classroom.
+Seeing no more children at that location Randal and Sarah headed for Sarah Jane's classroom all the time dragging the boys much faster than they were able to run on their own.
 Seeing no way to get through the roof, he laid down on the concrete and started inching his way in.
 He could see nothing and was calling out to her - no response.